goneri/the_zuul_watcher/README.md

 The Zuul Watcher connects to a Zuul instance and record the job output of all the jobs (websocket).

+The application will that:

+1. poll the status page to list the ongoing jobs (every 10s)
+2. open a Websocket for reach of these jobs
+3. redirect the Websocket content to a local file in the ./results directory
+4. expose the log over HTTP, (e.g: http://my-host:3000/$build_uuid)

 ## Requirements

 ```